Mining in Namibia: Petroleum

 Offshore petroleum activity included exploration on Block 1711 by the joint venture of Z.A.O.
 Sintezneftegas of Russia (70%), Petroleum, Oil & Gas Corp. of South Africa (PetroSA) (10%), EnerGulf Resources Inc. of the United States (10%), and the National Petroleum Corporation of Namibia (NAMCOR) (7%).
 Onshore exploration included that of the joint venture of Circle Oil Namibia Ltd. (90%) and NAMCOR (10%).
 In 2006, Mitusi Atlantic Energy BV (15%) joined the joint venture of BHP of Australia (75%) and PetroSA (10%), which held Blocks 2813A, 2814B, and 2914.

 Phosphate

 The Sandpiper phosphate mine is a planned activity on the seabed of the Atlantic off the shore of Walvis Bay.
 An exploration license has been granted in 2011 but an environmental clearance certificate for Sandpiper was revoked in 2017.

 Salt

 Salt is produced at the Atlantic coast of Namibia through solar evaporation of sea water.
 There are two major producers.
 Walvis Bay Salt produces around 1 million tons per annum, both for the chemical industry and, under the "Cerebos" brand, for domestic use.
 Salt Company Swakopmund produces only table salt.
-The annual production is approximately 120,000 tons, the salt is marketed as "Light Flow".
+The annual production is approximately 120,000, the salt is marketed as "Light Flow".